Boursin Cheese vs Pecorino Romano Cheese

 Boursin Cheese has a fat content of high and a moisture content of low.
 Boursin's texture can be described as "soft and creamy".
 Pecorino Romano Cheese has a fat content of ~36%.
 Pecorino Romano's texture can be described as "hard".

-Boursin Cheese has a garlic and herbs, pepper, or shallots and chive flavor.
+Boursin Cheese has a garlic and herbs, pepper, or shallots and chive taste.
 Boursin's aroma can be described as "mild".
-Pecorino Romano Cheese has a sharp, salty flavor.
+Pecorino Romano Cheese has a sharp, salty taste.
+Pecorino Romano's aroma can be described as "strong".

 Appearance and Aging